Health Savings Account

 • Plus, any HSA funds that are in your account at the end of the calendar year remain in your account for future use2

-Each of our Health Savings Accounts [HSAs] are available to policyholders of a qualified, high-deductible health plan3 and offer the following advantages:
+Our Health Savings Account [HSA] is available to policyholders of a qualified, high-deductible health plan3 and offer the following advantages:

 • Contributions are typically tax-deductible1